Geraldine Page: 1945–1969: Early stage and film

-Prior to Hondo, in 1952, she appeared in a revival of Summer and Smoke in 1952 putting herself, the play, and director Jose Quintero at the beginning of the Off-Broadway scene.
+Prior to Hondo in 1952, she appeared in a revival of Summer and Smoke, placing her, the play, and director Jose Quintero at the beginning of the Off-Broadway scene.
 Page played the same role of Alma Winemiller in a 1953 radio version (opposite Richard Kiley) and a film version in 1961 opposite Laurence Harvey.
-Both she and Una Merkel earned acting nominations for Best Actress and Best Supporting Actress respectively in the 34th Academy Awards in 1961.
+She and Una Merkel received nominations for Best Actress and Best Supporting Actress, respectively, for the 34th Academy Awards in 1961.
 The awards, however, went to Sophia Loren for Two Women and Rita Moreno for West Side Story.

-In 1959, Page earned an Emmy nomination, of Best Single Performance by an Actress, for her role in the Playhouse 90 episode "The Old Man", written by William Faulkner.
-She subsequently earned critical accolades for her performance in the 1959–1960 Broadway production of Tennessee Williams's Sweet Bird of Youth opposite Paul Newman, in which she originated the role of a larger-than-life, addicted, sexually voracious Hollywood legend trying to extinguish her fears about her career with a young hustler named Chance Wayne (played by Newman).
-For her performance, Page received her first nomination for the Tony Award for Best Actress in a Play, as well as the Sarah Siddons Award for her performance in Chicago.
-She and Newman subsequently starred in the 1962 film adaptation of the same name and Page earned a nomination for the Academy Award for Best Actress for the film.
+In 1959 Page was nominated for the Best Single Performance by an Actress Emmy Award for her role in the Playhouse 90 episode "The Old Man", written by William Faulkner.
+She subsequently received critical accolades for her performance in the 1959–1960 Broadway production of Tennessee Williams's Sweet Bird of Youth opposite Paul Newman, in which she originated the role of a larger-than-life, addicted, sexually voracious Hollywood legend trying to extinguish her fears about her career with a young hustler named Chance Wayne (played by Newman).
+For this performance Page received her first nomination for the Tony Award for Best Actress in a Play and won the Sarah Siddons Award for the run in Chicago.
+She and Newman later starred in the 1962 film adaptation of the play, for which Page was nominated for the Best Actress Academy Award.